rackerlabs/rackspace-how-to/content/cloud-servers/troubleshoot-a-downed-windows-cloud-server.md

    **Note:** The nmap state can be misleading. `closed` means that the port is open but the service is not running. `filtered` means that the port is closed in the firewall. `open` means that the port is open and the service is running on the instance.

 If these commands return a response, then the server is healthy and the issues are at the operating system level.
-Rackspace support will not be able to diagnose the problem further on Managed Infrastructure accounts.
+If the account is a Managed Infrastructure account, Rackspace support will not be able to diagnose the problem further.
 If the account is on the Managed Operations service level, create a support ticket and provide the troubleshooting that has been completed.

 If your server is not returning responses for any of the commands in the previous troubleshooting steps, open a support ticket and include all of the steps that you have attempted to expedite the issue.